Friday, November 22, 1963.

 According to those who witnessed the broadcast, Roberts simply said the following: “We regret to announce that President Kennedy is dead.”
 He then bowed his head and said no more.

 Undoubtedly, the short, sharp style of the announcement added to the shock.
-There was no softening of the facts, no euphemism used for death, such as “passed away”.
+There was no softening of the facts, no euphemism used for death, such as “passed”.
 The word used was “dead”.
 Cold, hard, definite.
 Dead.

 It was the same on BBC Radio, which at the time operated three stations: the Home Service, the Light Programme and the Third Programme (now Radios 4, 2 and 3, respectively).
 News of the shooting was read out on all three stations at 7:00pm.
 This coincided with the start of the Light Programme’s daily news round-up, Newsreel, which then took a live call from one of the BBC’s Washington correspondents, Leonard Parkin, later a newsreader for rival network, ITN.
 A further two calls were broadcast before the bulletin’s natural conclusion at 7:30pm.
 During the third and final call, Parkin paused during his update as additional news was passed to him and then said simply: “President Kennedy is dead.”